maldua/zimbra-foss-builder/README.md

 ## About pimbra

-This build system uses [pimbra repos](https://github.com/maldua-pimbra/maldua-pimbra) under the hood.
+This build system does not use [pimbra repos](https://github.com/maldua-pimbra/maldua-pimbra) by default.
-This actually means that the minimum versions that you want to build are: `10.1.5`, `10.0.13` and `9.0.0.p44`.

-If you want to build older versions please make sure to disable pimbra as it's described in the documentation.
+Pimbra has been used from time to time since: `10.1.5`, `10.0.13` and `9.0.0.p44` versions.

-If you want to build recently released versions you might want to wait till pimbra repos are updated for your specific version.
+If you want to build recently released versions with pimbra you might want to wait till pimbra repos are updated for your specific version.
 Otherwise the build might fail.

 ## Smart build example (Recommended)